securisec/r2wiki/home/ctf-solving-using-radare2.md

 <!-- TITLE: CTF solving using radare2 / blogs -->
 # CTF solving using radare2 / Blogs
+## SecurisecCTF
+SecurisecCTF is looking for new members!
+We are an open to all [Slack](http://invite.securisec.com) community focused on all aspects of information security, and CTF team!
+Anyone with any skill level is welcome to join.
+Our goal is to teach/learn from each other. #ctf #infosec [http://www.securisec.com](http://www.securisec.com) **This is not a radare2 group, or is not affiliated with radare2 in anyway** We do promote healthy discussions on reverse enginnering!

 - [A journey into Radare 2 - Part 1](https://www.megabeets.net/a-journey-into-radare-2-part-1/)